 Harry's wand leapt into the air, but came clattering down only a short distance away from where he had originally placed it, on the other side of the table to where he was sitting.
 It was out of easy reach, but the fact remained that the wand had moved.
 The spell worked.
 Harry burst out in a smile, and leant lower over the table, stretching out his hand once more.

-This time, the length of ash simply rolled towards him, but Harry was perfectly content with that.
+This time, the length of walnut simply rolled towards him, but Harry was perfectly content with that.
 The conversation with Reynard at the party had paid dividends, and his spell was working better than ever.

 It hadn't been an entirely simple matter.
 Reynard had suggested 'Reviens, baguette magique' for the full spell, and Harry had played around with it before settling on the shorter version.
 While the longer incantation was a more accurate translation of what he was trying to do, it did not exactly trip off the tongue, and given the nature of the spell there would probably be situations where an extra, largely unnecessary word could be fatal.
 Besides, Harry quietly believed that intent more than made up for any deficiencies in the actual speaking of the spell, and that went double for a spell that by necessity had no wand gesture.